i05nagai/memorandum/language/english_speaking.md

     * Corruption is the major impediment to the country's economic growth.
     * something that makes progress or movement difficult or impossible
     * The lack of funds is a major impediment to research.
+* hindrance
+    * sth that makes it more difficult for you to do sth or for sth to develop
+    * I've never considered my disability a hindrance, but other people have
+* hind
+    * at the back of an animal's body
+    * Phil's dog stands on her hind legs to greet me
+* handicanp
 * overhead
 * prosperity
     * He was surprised by his sudden prosperity